aymenfurter/bricks-use/README.md

 A Model Context Protocol (MCP) server for executing Databricks SQL queries and comparing table data.

+This project is purely meant for demo purpose, use at your own risk!

 ## Features

 - **Execute SQL Queries**: Run any SQL query on Databricks with configurable result limits